Thomas Crawford (sculptor): U.S. Capitol

 Crawford's most important works after these were ordered by the federal government for the United States Capitol at Washington.
 First among these was a marble pediment bearing life-size figures symbolical of the progress of American civilization; next in order came a bronze figure Freedom Triumphant in War and Peace which surmounts the dome; and last of these, and of his life-work, was a bronze door on which are modelled various scenes in the public life of Washington.
-Prominent among Crawford's works was also his statue of an Indian chief, much admired by the English sculptor Gibson, who proposed that a bronze copy of it should be retained in Rome as a lasting monument.
+Prominent among Crawford's works was also his statue of a Native American chief, much admired by the English sculptor Gibson, who proposed that a bronze copy of it should be retained in Rome as a lasting monument.

 His major accomplishments include the figure above the dome of the United States Capitol entitled Freedom Triumphant in War and Peace, the Revolutionary War Door in the House wing, and the bronze doors and pediment statues for the Senate wing.
 He was only able to begin the bas-reliefs for the bronze doors, which were afterwards completed by W. H. Rinehart.